 Normally, hardware vendors use a static recovery image so that users can revert to it when things go wrong.
 This static recovery image takes up a good amount of space on the hard disk drive or other storage devices.
 The static recovery enhancements have been eliminated completely in Windows 10 so that it occupies just a little space.

-Normally, the static images take up too much space and by using dynamic recovery, Windows 10 will save up to 12 GB of storage space on hard disks drives or other drives from where it is running.
-Thus, the space released by operating system will be used by users for storing documents, photographs, videos and music etc.
+Normally, the static images take up too much space and by using dynamic recovery, Windows 10 will save up to 12 GB of storage space on hard disk drives or other drives from where it is running.
+Thus, the space released by the operating system will be used by users for storing documents, photographs, videos, and music, etc.

-System compression of files in Windows 10 need not affect the performance of the operating system in a negative way.
-For the purpose, the compression algorithms are used that calculate how much to compress the files without posing any risk to the efficient working of Windows 10.
+System compression of files in Windows need not affect the performance of the operating system in a negative way.
+For this purpose, compression algorithms are used that calculate how much to compress the files without posing any risk to the efficient working of Windows 11/10.